 - Mystic Point Freight Depot (a place for kids to walk through and explore)

-The only complicated thing is that if you want Southeast Asian and your kids want Japanese, you’ll need to line up twice (I do sometimes, and it’s not too inconvenient).
-This Hong Kong Disneyland restaurant has five dining rooms themed after various part of the world.
+The only complicated thing is that if you want Southeast Asian food and your kids want Japanese food, you’ll need to line up twice (I sometimes do, and it’s not too inconvenient).
+This Hong Kong Disneyland restaurant has five dining rooms themed after various parts of the world.
 All food on the menu here is also Halal.